TyliqueW25/TheAspiringProfessional/README.md

 - All work is practice in safe, isolated environments
 - No production data or sensitive info included
-- This is purely for personal growth — a record of how I push myself beyond the certificate
+- This is purely for personal growth a record of how I shall push myself beyond the certificate

 ---